Housing Benefit appeals

 If you use a solicitor, the scheme does not cover the cost of them helping you at a hearing.

-For details of solicitors and advice centres, contact:
+GOV.UK: Legal Aid provides details of solicitors and advice centres.

 Benefit reviews and overpayments